barrykfl-design/ai-to-hum-insighter/README.md

 2. Respectful support — AI assists, not replaces
 3. Better awareness of daily work patterns
 4. Identification of repetitive or manual tasks
-5. Collaboration between users and IT ftake the initiativeor automation and AI solutions
+5. Collaboration between users and IT take the initiativeor automation and AI solutions